hortonworks/cloudbreak/docs/index.md

 ###Blueprints

 Ambari Blueprints are a declarative definition of a Hadoop cluster.
 With a Blueprint, you specify a stack, the component layout and the configurations to materialise a Hadoop cluster instance.
 Hostgroups defined in blueprints can be associated to different VPC subnets and availability zones, thus you can span up a highly available cluster running on different datacenters or availability zones.
-We have a few default blueprints available from single node to multi node blueprints and lambda architecture.
+We have a few default blueprints available from multi node blueprints to lambda architectures.

 For further information please visit our [API documentation](http://docs.cloudbreak.apiary.io/#blueprints).